Recycling Centres Ireland: How to Use and Find Yours

 Civic Amenity Centres

-WEEE Centres (Waste from electrical and electronic equipment)
+WEEE Centres (Waste from Electrical and Electronic Equipment)

-• Batteries
+• Batteries (household and car)

-• Fridges, freezers and white goods
+• Fridges, freezers, and all white goods

-• Electronic tools such as drills
+• Electronic tools (drills, toasters)

 Landfill